Skage Simonsen: Professional

 On 11 January 2022, Simonsen was drafted 69th overall in the 2022 MLS SuperDraft by D.C.
 United.
 He signed with D.C.
 United's USL Championship affiliate side Loudoun United on 8 March 2022.

 On 13 December 2022, Simonsen was announced as a new signing for USL Championship side Detroit City FC ahead of their 2023 season.

+On 24 January 2024, Simonsen was transferred to Hartford Athletic in exchange for Matthew Sheldon.
+On 7 March, his contract was mutually terminated.

+On 30 March 2025, Simonsen returned to Norway and joined SK Djerv.